OpenTermsArchive/docs/content/terms/guidelines/declaring.md

 ### Irrelevant content

-The first type of noise we try to remove is content that is not **relevant legally speaking**, and that harms **document readability**.
+The first type of noise we try to remove is content that is not **relevant legally speaking**, and that harms **terms readability**.

 **CSS selectors** are a first step as they permit to select an area instead of the whole page, but they let pass through content such as headers, footers, buttons, drop-down lists...

 **Filtering** permits to get rid of the remaining irrelevant content.

-A drop-down list let user select which document he would like to see but this list doesn't interest us in the final document.
+A drop-down list lets users select which terms they would like to see but this list doesn't interest us in the final version.

 **HTML file :**